nicsuzor/wikijuris/ausip/assignlicence.markdown

 A statutory licence involves the copyright owner making the copyright work available for use (to a specific audience) without requiring permission.
 The copyright owner is then entitled to be compensated for the use of their work.

 In December 2017 the statutory licensing scheme in Australia was simplified.
-The previous educational statutory licences in Parts VA and VB of the //Copyright Act 1968// (Cth) was replaced by one simplified statutory licence. [^AUTOREPLACED//CA// ss 113N - 113UENDREPLACE]
+The previous educational statutory licences in Parts VA and VB of the //Copyright Act 1968// (Cth) was replaced by one simplified statutory licence. [^AUTOREPLACED//CA// ss 113N - 113UENDREPLACE] The statutory licence will be discussed in more detail in the Chapter on Copyright Limitations and Exceptions.
 [^AUTOREPLACED//CA// ss 113N - 113UENDREPLACE]: //CA// ss 113N - 113U
- The statutory licence will be discussed in more detail in Chapter 9 - Copyright Limitations and Exceptions.